 Make a Splash

-All ten splash pads at various Fort Wayne parks will open Saturday, Sunday, and Monday.
-Northside Pool in Northside Park, (corner of East State Boulevard and Parnell Avenue), will also open Saturday for the Memorial Day weekend.
+The splash pads at various Fort Wayne parks will open Saturday, May 27 with hours from 9am-9pm.
+Northside Pool in Northside Park, (corner of East State Boulevard and Parnell Avenue), and McMillen Park Pool will both open on Saturday, June 3 with hours of 12:30-5pm.